AdamSobieski/Argumentation/Documents/Components.md

 ## Component Definitions

-As envisioned, components' definitions include XML schema and RML.
-Components' definitions and their parts could reference resources on the Web or as MIME message parts at the determination of serialization algorithms.
-For clarity, as possible, MIME messages will be shown here so that the various interrelated parts can be observed simultaneously.
+What would it resemble for an argument markup language resource to reference extension components' definitions?

 > [!TIP]
-> What would it look like for an argument markup language resource to reference an extension component's definition?
 >
-> Perhaps, resembling XML schemas, one could utilize attributes to indicate the locations of RML mappings?
+> Perhaps, resembling XML schemas, one could utilize attributes to indicate the locations of RML mappings.
 >
 > ```xml
 > <argument xmlns="..."